jikkuatwork/codex/koder/spec.md

 - Looks like there is an mcp sdk
 - I wonder whether it can be used to easily implement a mcp client inside codex

+## Status

+The analysis is complete, but can you extend it?

+Can we extend the analysis with a section: Phased Development?
+I would like to split the implementation into several phases optimising for small early wins.
+I want to test something simple super early.
+Say: ability to add a simple MCP, call, execute it and see the results.
+Feel free to make it lack as many features as possible, but at every phase, we will have something to see & test.
+Also, I would prioritise visual, features as compared to deeper architectural ones.